 I was extremely lucky that quarantine was still funded by the government when I arrived, as you now have to pay.
 There was a lot on the news in July about how Australians have had plenty of time to return home and the quarantine scheme is costing millions.
 NSW alone has spent around $65 million so far.

-For those arriving in New South Wales on or after 18th July 2020, the cost of quarantine is $3,000 (unless you booked your flight on or before 12th July 2020).
+For those arriving in New South Wales on or after 18th July 2020, the cost of quarantine is $3,000 (unless you booked your flight on or before 12th July 2020 – the prices for additional adults and children is also lower).
 You can read the official quarantine details on the NSW government website.